The Mirror (1999 film): Plot

 The fourth segment is set in Hong Kong in 1999.
-An old woman and her granddaughter Yu are waiting for the latter's cousin Ming to come home from his overseas studies.
+An old woman and her granddaughter, Yu, are waiting for the latter's cousin Ming to come home from his overseas studies.
 When Ming returns, he brings along his girlfriend, Judy, and announces his decision to marry her.
 Yu becomes very jealous because she is in love with Ming.
 One day, Ming and Judy purchase an antique dressing table from a shop and bring it home.
 Yu finds the mirror very weird and starts feeling uneasy.
 Judy's pet puppy also keeps barking at her.
 One night, the puppy is brutally killed, and Ming's grandmother goes missing on the following night.
 Ming's grandmother is eventually found dead with her body dismembered.
 Yu is blamed for the murder and gets arrested by the police.
 Later, Ming brings Judy to the mirror and tells her that he knows she murdered his grandmother so that she could inherit his grandmother's fortune.
 Judy reveals her true colours and tries to kill Ming but misses her step and ends up impaling herself on a pair of scissors stuck to the dressing table.
-And more Yu is cleared.
+Ming and Yu, the latter cleared of her charges, are reunited.

 The fifth segment is set in Taiwan in 2000.
 A woman approaches the antique dressing table and sees her eyeballs falling out from their sockets in her reflection in the mirror.